dotnet/csharpstandard/standard/attributes.md

 The attribute `Obsolete` is used to mark types and members of types that should no longer be used.

-If a program uses a type or member that is decorated with the `Obsolete` attribute, the compiler shall issue a warning or an error.
-Specifically, the compiler shall issue a warning if no error parameter is provided, or if the error parameter is provided and has the value `false`.
-The compiler shall issue an error if the error parameter is specified and has the value `true`.
+If a program uses a type or member that is decorated with the `Obsolete` attribute, a compiler shall issue a warning or an error.
+Specifically, a compiler shall issue a warning if no error parameter is provided, or if the error parameter is provided and has the value `false`.
+A compiler shall issue an error if the error parameter is specified and has the value `true`.

 > *Example*: In the following code
 >